Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models: Jigsaw

 There can be instances where models do not perfectly align, such as situations where intermediate reasoning is required.
 Drawing inspiration from \textit{Socratic Models} by Zeng et al. \cite{zeng2022socratic}, we utilize Large Language Models (LLMs) as connecting elements between model pieces.
 We refer to these instances as \textit{glue} pieces.
 The user first attaches a model piece capable of conveying the content of a modality in text (\textit{x}-to-text).
 Next, the user attaches the LLM glue piece for language-based reasoning (text-to-text).
 Finally, the user attaches a model piece which translates text back into another modality (text-to-\textit{x}).
 To help users connect model pieces in common use cases, Jigsaw includes three types of glue pieces:

-\begin{enumerate} \item The \textit{custom} glue piece accepts any custom user instruction. \item The \textit{translation} glue piece converts a piece of text into a prompt that better aligns with text-to-\textit{x} generation models (e.g., Stable Diffusion) (D2).
+\begin{enumerate} \item The \textit{custom} glue piece accepts any custom user instruction. \item The \textit{translation} glue piece converts a piece of text into a prompt that better aligns with text-to-\textit{x} models (e.g., Stable Diffusion) (D2) (Figure \ref{fig:glue-pieces}a).
 We ask GPT to transform an input into a prompt via the following prompt:

-\item The \textit{ideation} glue piece accepts a design task specified by the user and generates an idea.
+\item The \textit{ideation} glue piece accepts a design task specified by the user and generates an idea (Figure \ref{fig:glue-pieces}b).
 We ask GPT to generate an idea via the following prompt.

 \end{enumerate}